 Can you make vegan baked ziti in advance?

 Yes.
-Make the entire dish the up to 48 hours before, store it covered with foil in the fridge.
-When you are ready to serve, pop in oven covered in foil at 425F for 25 minutes, remove foil and broil 3-3:30 minutes.
+Make the entire dish the up to 48 hours in advance, store it covered with foil in the fridge.
+When you are ready to serve, pop it in the oven covered in foil at 425F for 25 minutes, remove foil and broil 3-3:30 minutes.

 Can you freeze baked ziti before baking?